shihab17/cake-shop/README.md

  - Login with google Authentication
  - User can review
  - Admin can update order status and user can see current order status
- - User can payment with card like mastercaer, visa card, paypal
+ - User can payment with card like mastercard, visa card, paypal
  - User can see order list

 ### Technology Used: